Lomse/slackbot/README.md

 ## About
-the query appmakes it easy to access information about tickets in zendesk and various information about the kudobuzz app without leavingthe comfort of slack
+the query appmakes it easy to access information about tickets in zendesk without leavingthe comfort of slack

 ## Slack Command
 Four commands are available in the query app: